Galamrani/ToDo-list/README.md

-# TodoList App - A Simple and Elegant Task Management Tool
+# TodoList App - Task Management Tool

 Welcome to my TodoList App, a sleek and functional task management tool designed to help stay organized and focused.
 Whether you are a busy professional, a student juggling assignments, or simply someone who wants to keep track of their daily tasks.